UmarRauf-00/Recipe-finder/README.md

-#Recipe Finder App
+# ReactJs Recipe Finder App
-##This app helps you find any recipe and its ingredients
+## This app helps you find any recipe and its ingredients

-###This app utilizes information fetched from an API
+### This app utilizes information fetched from an API

 **Stack used to create this app:**